arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-integration-account.md

 -Name 'my-integration-account' `
 -SchemasFolder "C:\Schemas" `
 -ArtifactsPrefix 'dev-'
-# Uploading schema 'dev-MyFirstSchema.xsd' into the Azure Integration Account 'my-integration-account'
 # Schema 'dev-MyFirstSchema.xsd' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
-# Uploading schema 'dev-MySecondSchema.xsd' into the Azure Integration Account 'my-integration-account'
 # Schema 'dev-MySecondSchema.xsd' has been uploaded into the Azure Integration Account 'my-integration-account'
-# ----------
 ```

 ## Uploading maps into an Azure Integration Account